ithouse/lolita-translation/README.md

 ### Install

-    gem "lolita"
     gem "lolita-translation"

 ### Usage

 1. Add `include Lolita::Translation` in your model.
-2. Call `translations :title, :body` in your model and pass column names to translate.
+2. Call `translate :title, :body` in your model and pass column names to translate.
 3. Add `Article.sync_translation_table!` to your `db/seeds.rb` and run it.

 #### What it does?